turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 Quit
 ```

-Choose to create an empty hardhat.config.js and there you have it, your current directory is now a hardhat project!
+Choose to create an empty hardhat.config.js and there you have it, your current directory is now a Hardhat project!

-## Adding avash network configuration to hardhat
+## Adding Avash network configuration to Hardhat

-Now, inorder for our hardhat project to communicate with our local Avalanche network bootstrapped by avash, we need to provide hardhat with appropriate network configuration.
+Now, in order for our Hardhat project to communicate with our local Avalanche network bootstrapped by Avash, we need to provide Hardhat with appropriate network configuration.
 For that, add the following properties to module.exports block of hardhat.config.js:

 ```javascript
 defaultNetwork: "avash",